headHUB/amv-open360tracker-32bits/README.md

 **OLED DISPLAY**

 Telemetry data, local gps status, battery monitoring and other usefull information, are displayed on an OLED display.

-In futures versions, the display will also be used to display data during settings.
+Now you can select the ingoing telemetry protocol and baud rate through the setup menu on the OLED display.

 **4 SERIAL PORTS**